Non-GMO Soybean / Euro*

 Microbial research on proprietary seed coatings

-We developed a unique technology* to coat live N-fixing bacteria on soybean seeds and are conducting further research on N-fixing Rhizobium bacteria strains that remain biologically active even in the temperate Western European climate.
+We developed a unique technology* to coat live N-fixing bacteria on soybean seeds and are conducting further research on N-fixing Rhizobia bacteria strains that remain biologically active even in the temperate Western European climate.
 Inoculation with nodulating bacteria adapted to conditions in our latitudes avoids the need for nitrogen fertilization on the one hand and increases yield and protein content on the other.
 By applying the microbes to the seed coating in advance, we ensure consistent inoculation and provide convenience for farmers.

 (*With support from NextGenerationEU and VLAIO)